 Grand Cayman is the largest of the three Cayman Islands, and one of the most beautiful destinations in the Caribbean.
 It’s easy to reach and there are regular flights to Owen Roberts International Airport.

 Scuba diving and snorkelling are some of the most popular pastimes, and there are several shipwrecks near the shore as well as a number of coral reefs.
 George Town, the island’s capital is picturesque, and the famous Seven Mile Beach to the west of the town is considered among the most beautiful in the world.

-Grand Cayman current water temperature is: 75°FThis water temperature is warm enough for water sports
+Grand Cayman: The current water temperature 80.6 °FThe temperature is suitable for swimming

 The waters around Grand Cayman are a real treat for swimmers and divers with average temperatures of 80F or 26C throughout the year.
 Seasonal lows of around 78F or 25C in January and highs of 87F or 30C mean that water is warm and very pleasant whatever the month.
 The island is tucked away in the north west area of the Caribbean and its excellent location keeps the water temperature constant.

 Grand Cayman enjoys a typical Caribbean climate with hot summer days that can be humid at night, and warm winters with cool nights.
 Summer humidity is relieved by the cooling sea breeze and though there is a rainy season from May to November, rainfall tends to be in the form of tropical downpours during the night.
 The wettest months are May to June and September to October while the driest are February and March.
 You’re guaranteed sunshine and perfect conditions for diving and swimming all through the year.

 |Average high °F||Average low °F||Daily mean °F||Avg.
 Rainy days||Avg.
 Sunny hours|

 You should see this when you visiting Grand Cayman